zztap/NavSphere/README.md

 ## 🙏 Acknowledgments

 - Next.js team for the amazing framework
-- Vercel for the deployment platform
+- Cloudflare for the deployment platform
 - All contributors who have helped this project